rfo909/CFT/doc/Doc.md

 as they really are about using the same mechanism, being that all running lambdas have a "self" variable pointing to some Dict object.

-## 2020-09-12 A lexical analysis discovery
+## 2020-09-12 A lexical analysis revelation

-As the Lib.Text.Lexer object was created, and I experimented with it, I discovered that what I had thought to be a limitation in the parser, was an error made by me.
+As the Lib.Text.Lexer object was created, and I experimented with it, I discovered that what I had thought to be a limitation in the parser, was a "user error" made by me.

 The problem was that CFT did not handle calling functions inside integer literals,